raspberrypi/documentation/configuration/security.md

 sudo ufw limit ssh/tcp
 ```

-Deny incoming requests to port 22 from IP address 192.168.2.1
+Deny incoming requests from IP address 192.168.2.1 to port 22 only

 ```bash
 sudo ufw deny in proto tcp from 192.168.2.1 to any port 22
 ```

-Allow incoming requests to port 22 from IP address 192.168.2.1
+Allow incoming requests from IP address 192.168.2.1 to port 22 only

 ```bash
 sudo ufw allow in proto tcp from 192.168.2.1 to any port 22
 ```

-Limit incoming requests to port 22 from IP address 192.168.2.1
+Limit incoming requests from IP address 192.168.2.1 to port 22 only

 ```bash
 sudo ufw limit in proto tcp from 192.168.2.1 to any port 22